Skip to content

 To select the appropriate server(s) for your project please review our Server Price List which is updated on a quarterly basis by our preferred supplier.
 If you are unsure of which server(s) fit your requirement or want something that isn't listed please get in touch to discuss.

-In addition to the cost of server and any warranty extension you should include a research facility access charge for CREATE Server Hosting in the DI costs on your grant for £2,808.67 which covers hosting, maintenance, monitoring and power for the lifetime of the server.
+In addition to the cost of server and any warranty extension you should include a research facility access charge for CREATE Server Hosting in the DI costs on your grant as found on the rate card.
+This covers hosting, maintenance, monitoring and power for the lifetime of the server.

 As with any other capital equipment cost, if submitting a grant application which covers less than 100% FEC, you will need to request the remaining share from the College Equipment Fund (CEF).
 Depending on the funder, it is common for grants to cover only 50% or 80% of the total equipment cost - notable exceptions are specific infrastructure calls which may cover 100% FEC for equipment.
 There are three pathways for to request this contribution, depending on the amount being requested: